mertyildiran/Plexus/README.md

 #### Calculation of fault

 First of all why a term like fault?
 Strange word choices continue...
-Fault because it symbolizes error per neuron; "It's neuron's fault!".
-Fault is not calculated just at the output but in every neuron except sensory ones (unlike the error in classical neural networks) and its being calculated with this obvious equation:
+Fault because it symbolizes error per neuron like; "It's neuron's fault!".
+Fault is not calculated just at the output but in every neuron except sensory ones (unlike the error in classical neural networks) and its being calculated with this simple equation:

 <p align="center">
   <img src="https://raw.githubusercontent.com/mertyildiran/Plexus/master/docs/img/calc_of_fault.gif" alt="Calculation of fault"/>